Biography

 German National Youth Orchestra

-Member under the direction of, among others: Kirill Petrenko, Marc Albrecht, Alexander Shelley, Christoph Altstaedt, Francesco Angelico
+Member of the Flute Section, Conductors (among others): Kirill Petrenko, Marc Albrecht, Alexander Shelley, Christoph Altstaedt, Francesco Angelico

 2021